 Moving back to philosophy, the dispute between Wizards and Prophets poses difficulties to conservatives.
 (It also poses difficulties to left-liberals, with obvious divisions arising between the neoliberal Left and the progressive Left, but this review is long enough already.)
 On the surface, the constrained vision of the Prophets seems as if it would appeal to many conservatives.
 I think, though, that is a superficial analysis.
 One can easily support Wizards while still seeing that the world is one of limits.
 The goal of Wizards is to bend and expand those limits, not to pretend they don’t exist.
 Thus, Wizardry can be just as conservative as Prophecy, and hew to a constrained vision, if Wizardry stops itself from making overweening claims or removing limits that it should not disturb.
 But who is going to draw the line, and who is going to enforce it?
 Wizardry has its own internal dynamo, and it is unlikely to stop its “advance” at any point, especially in our post-Christian world, which rejects that there is a natural order at all.
 This suggests that most conservatives are going to be suspended between Prophet and Wizard, seeing the problems with both, and therefore choosing incrementally and on a case-by-case basis between them, which is, after all, a most conservative approach.
 I suppose I fit in this category.

 To the extent that there are pro-human people who are purely Prophets, they are mostly or all conservatives, often with a religious bent.
 Maybe the best example is the well-known Shenandoah Valley farmer Joel Salatin, whose focus is not on the carrying capacity of earth but on the natural order of things, the teleology of all types of life.
 For example, Salatin has long viewed feeding cattle products to cattle as offending that order, regardless of its provable practical drawbacks—and he was proven right by BSE.
 He writes books on the distinctiveness of pigs, and other animals, and how this means humans have obligations to them—not to not eat them, but to maintain their place in the order of things, and to respect them.
 (I butchered my own rooster, who made too damn much noise, using a Salatin video to teach me how.
 He was tasty, though tough.)
 Therefore, factory farming is an abomination, because it treats animals as no different than plastic dolls.
-To Salatin, it is irrelevant that, as Mann points out, that much of the “grain” meat animals eat is actually byproducts that would otherwise go to waste.
+To Salatin, it is irrelevant that, as Mann points out, much of the “grain” meat animals eat is actually byproducts that would otherwise go to waste.
 The problems is the approach to animals; with what grains they are fed is a secondary issue.
 Factory farming, in fact, is an excellent example of a problem that, because of Wizardry, does not on the surface seem like a problem—we see that we get cheap meat, and the problems are invisible, either hidden or abstract, so it seems like a Wizard success, when really it is a horror, and one that not only doesn’t save human lives, but harms them through overconsumption of artificially cheap meat and the overuse of antibiotics.
 On that issue, at least, the pure Prophets have the better of the argument.

 So Salatin’s view sounds attractive.
 But it poses an ongoing challenge to conservatives, again requiring a case-by-case analysis.
 For example, Salatin also opposes GMO crops and views Monsanto as the Devil.
 This is illogical on a number of levels, as Mann points out (not mentioning Salatin).
 There is no evidence whatsoever that GMOs have bad side effects.
-To Salatin, though, they violate the natural order of things, whether we know what the ill effects will be not.
-This is philosophically coherent, but what is not philosophically coherent is his implicit denial of the costs imposed on the mass of people who are not selling their produce to wealthy DC suburbanites.
+To Salatin, though, they violate the natural order of things, whether we know what the ill effects will be or not.
+This is philosophically coherent, but what is not philosophically coherent is his implicit denial of the costs imposed on the mass of people who are not selling their produce to wealthy District of Columbia suburbanites.
 Take, for example, the C4 Rice Project.
 Unlike Monsanto, which profits from patents (which are, please note, not permanent and enter the public domain within a few years), the results of the Rice Project are being given away.
 If successful, it will immeasurably improve the lives of millions, if not billions (the idea is to increase the efficiency of photosynthesis, which would have clear effects far beyond rice).
 It may violate the order of things, but it has huge benefits.
 Another way of phrasing the question to someone like Salatin is, at what point does cost-benefit analysis outweigh the philosophical objection?
 I don’t know the answer, but it can’t be “never.”
 (And, as Mann also points out, GMOs are the basis of many critical modern medicines—do GMO crop opponents also object to those medicines?)

 Another way, more abstractly philosophical, of looking at the Wizard-Prophet debate is that, on the conservative side, it is a conflict among two types of conservatives.
 Classical liberals, today considered conservative, rest their core assumptions upon Enlightenment values, among which are the pursuit of individual contentment as the highest good and the idea that no action can be morally wrong which does not harm others.
 On those premises, as long as Wizardry can prevent environmental catastrophe, it is the only possible moral choice.
 Demanding that others restrict their freedoms in the name of a higher good is itself immoral.
 On the other hand, conservatives who harken back to an earlier tradition, a group that until recently has been miniscule in America but is rising in relevance, if not yet power, reject the premise of unbridled autonomy, and thus are more comfortable calling on limits to growth, and to consumption, not because the doom of shortfall is on the horizon, but because placing limits on appetites, and achieving freedom through a rightly ordered life, is inherently the moral course.
 At the extreme, such conservatives are viscerally opposed to many Wizardly actions, believing, in essence, that Gregor Mendel was fine, but modern genetic engineering is not.
 But as with Salatin and GMOs, the latter group of conservatives is caught in a bind of costs and benefits.
 And it is further caught in another, less obvious bind—it is difficult to coherently call for strict limitations on growth and for sustainable consumption while not calling for restrictions on population, which is rightly anathema to essentially all such conservatives.
 Someone who is backed down this path soon finds himself bumping into the ghost of William Vogt, on furlough from Hell, carrying a sheaf of Planned Parenthood propaganda and a glass jar packed full with aborted children.